Visit historic Sonoma Valley wineries just off the Sonoma Plaza

 Email: email@example.com, Buena Vista Winery

 Sebastiani is another grand old winery in the town of Sonoma.
 The Sebastiani Family began operating this winery in 1904.
 In 2009 the Sebastiani Family sold the winery to Bill Foley and his Foley Estate corporation.
-Only time will tell if the long tradition of this beautiful winery continues.
-The winery still has much history of California winemaking to view and experience.
+Sebastiani Family members decided to go their separate wines to operate wineries under different labels.
+The Sebastiani winery still has much history of California winemaking to view and experience.
 To get to the tasting room from the Plaza, head out along East Napa St. to Fourth St. East.
-Make a left turn and you will shortly see the parking lot and hospitality center.
+Make a left turn, and you will shortly see the parking lot and hospitality center.

 Tasting room open daily, 10 am to 5